kirankumarkv/credit-card-Fraud-Detection-/README.md

 # Results
 Findings and performance of the model.

-# Best model performance
-Confusion matrix

-# Given the dataset, There are no missing values in the dataset
-To develop a machine learning model that accurately identifies anomalous (fraudulent) transactions in a dataset of credit card transactions
+Given the dataset, There are no missing values in the dataset To develop a machine learning model that accurately identifies anomalous (fraudulent) transactions in a dataset of credit card transactions
 Sanple Size: Non-Fraud 99479, Fraud: 521
 Feature Selection: Autoencoders Classification: Random Forest along With PSO

 Model with Autoencoders Feature Selection and  Random Forest classification, With PSO gives the close to ideal results.

+# Best model performance
+Confusion matrix